Students in Classroom

 Rehabilitation Counseling Dual Degree Program

 Apply as a high school senior into the dual degree program with one application and, if admitted, you will be enrolled in both the undergraduate and graduate programs.
-You'll also benefit from being considered for a $2,500 Dual Degree Scholarship (per year for your 4 undergraduate years) and a $1,000 Dual Degree Scholarship for every term you are enrolled at least part time in your graduate program at Assumption.
+You will also benefit from being considered for a $2,500 Dual Degree Scholarship (per year for your 4 undergraduate years).
+You will also be considered for a 10% Alumni Discount for every term you are enrolled at least part-time in your graduate program at Assumption.
 Learn more about all of the University's dual degree offerings.

 American and NATO Veteran Reintegration: The Trauma of Social Isolation and Cultural Chasms